mlopezm/Monte-Carlo-simulation-for-hash-collision/README.md

 # Monte-Carlo-simulation-for-hash-collision
 Monte carlo simulation for NAEs hash collision

-This repository contains the code and the files obtained for the Monte Carlo simulation on the probability of two source and destination network address elements (NAE) to have a simultaneous collision on both their source and destination parts.
+This repository contains the code and the files obtained for the Monte Carlo simulation on the probability that two source and destination network address elements (NAE) have a simultaneous collision on both their source and destination parts.

 This simulation is part of the work done in the following work: “Network intrusion detection with a novel hierarchy of distances between embeddings of hash IP addresses”, Manuel Lopez-Martin, Belen Carro, Juan Ignacio Arribas, Antonio Sanchez-Esguevillas.